DEVSENSE/phptools-docs/blog/2019/03/factors-to-consider-when-choosing-your-php-development-tool.md

 Tags: PHP
 */

-# 6 factors to consider when choosing a PHP developing tool
+# 6 core factors to consider when choosing a PHP developing tool

 ![](img/adult-beard-business-845451.jpg)

 Choosing the right developing tool for PHP could be key to your software development.
 Just think about it- you will be investing a huge amount of time inside it.
 A useful IDE (integrated development environment) can help you speed up your PHP programming and be more productive.
 It means less typing and potentially learning something, if you’re new to programming.

 However, an IDE that is slow and or one that doesn’t handle the issues you need will kill your productivity.
 Anything that slows you down will quickly become a larger problem over time.
 That’s why developers should consider different factors when deciding which is the most convenient tool for their development.
-In this article, we list 6 factors to help you choose your development tool for PHP.
+In this article, we list 6 core factors to help you choose your development tool for PHP.

 ## 1) Features